The Future of IoT

 - While currently, only about 5% of IoT technology providers offer outcome-based contracts, this number will increase to approximately 20% by 2020.

 - Vendors will need to continue building strong ecosystems where every partner offers specific domain knowledge and has a deep understanding of their respective field.

 As the panel discussion moved on, the audience was keen to find out why no standardized open platform architecture is being built to ease operational issues customers are facing.
 Vilajosana pointed out that:

 Driven by the IoT platform war, everyone is fighting for a different standard – their own standard.

 Commercial platforms or current B2C IoT technology are not mature enough to drive this process.
 It will be interesting to see how this topic will develop in the coming years.

 Why are there no IoT unicorns?

-While Sillicon Valley and Internet-related products and solutions bring about a vast variety of unicorns, startup companies valued at over 1 billion USD, the IoT is developing at a different pace.
-As apposed to the straight-forward Internet world, where developing apps or setting up e-commerce platforms can be done by one single company or a startup partnering with different corporations to validate their idea, IoT players need to build an ecosystem of equally knowledgable and experienced partners to deliver real value.
+While Silicon Valley and internet-related products and solutions bring about a vast variety of unicorns (startup companies valued at over 1 billion USD) the IoT is developing at a different pace.
+As opposed to the straightforward internet world, where developing apps or setting up e-commerce platforms can be done by one single company or a startup partnering with different corporations to realize their concept, IoT players need to build an ecosystem of equally knowledgeable and experienced partners to deliver real value.

-Having to use partner ecosystems to deliver a project, make market access and generating value a more complex undertaking.
+Having to use partner ecosystems to deliver a project makes market access and generating value a more complex undertaking.

 At the same time, deploying IoT products and solutions requires taking into account the legacy systems customers are using.
 Providers can’t expect companies to replace all of their devices.
-They need solutions which allow integrating both existing systems and new data sources in order to adapt gradually.
+They need solutions which allow for the integration of both existing systems and new data sources in order to adapt gradually.
 The key will be to foster interoperability between devices and systems to generate easy of use for end-users.